aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/globalizationsettings/_index.md

 ### getPivotSettings() {#getPivotSettings--}

+<b>@deprecated.</b> Please use the 'pivotSettings' property instead.
 Gets or sets the globalization settings for pivot table.

 ```javascript
 getPivotSettings() : PivotGlobalizationSettings;